-We utilize new concepts from the fields of psychology and behavioral sciences as well as innovative digital methods and platforms.
+We utilise new concepts from the fields of psychology and behavioural sciences as well as innovative digital methods and platforms.
 While we have embraced such methodological innovations, the cornerstone of our qualitative studies are often those more traditional research methods that have stood the test of time.

 The qualitative medical market device research approaches IDR Medical utilise include:

 Ethnographic research uses a fly on the wall approach to data collection.
-It is the contextual observation of a participant as they perform their daily tasks and behaviors.
-Our researchers are able to immerse themselves in the world of the respondent obtaining an honest picture of actual rather than reported behavior.
+It is the contextual observation of a participant as they perform their daily tasks and behaviours.
+Our researchers are able to immerse themselves in the world of the respondent obtaining an honest picture of actual rather than reported behaviour.

 Focus groups are an excellent way to uncover the motivations and decision-making criteria of healthcare professionals.
 Typically, groups are formed of 6-8 respondents, and the data collection benefits from their interactions with each other, as well as the moderator.
 Our professionally trained moderators have conducted countless focus groups and mini-groups around the world.